Alan Howells (Club contact for fixture arrangements)

 Carlos signed for the club in the summer from Llantwit Major, also played for Dinas Powys.
 Is a Wales LD International.

 Kieran signed in December 2014 making his debut at Cardiff Met.
 Previously with West End, he was part of their championship winning squad.
 He is also a former Welsh Schoolboy International.
-Kieran made 14 appearances last season scoring 6 goals.
+Kieran made over 50 appearances scoring 18 goals.